 Business/Marketing – Participants collate, alphabetize, file information, numerically sort, type, learn a 10 key calculator, and run a cash register.

-Construction/Industrial – Participants using measuring tools, shop saws, hand tools, hand tool, bolts, nails, and screws to complete basic metal, electrical, and wood projects.
+Construction/Industrial – Participants use measuring tools, shop saws, hand tools, hand tool, bolts, nails, and screws to complete basic metal, electrical, and wood projects.

 Processing/Production – Participants complete bolt assembly, pipe assembly, and form design by using color recognition, visual perception, and cutting tools.
 Analog and digital time-telling skills are also reinforced.